flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 including supported locales, in an `Info.plist` file that is built into the application bundle.
-To configure the locales supported by your app, you'll need to edit this file.
+To configure the locales supported by your app, use the following instructions:

-First, open your project's `ios/Runner.xcworkspace` Xcode workspace file then, in the **Project Navigator**, open the `Info.plist` file under the `Runner` project's `Runner` folder.
+1. Open your project's `ios/Runner.xcworkspace` Xcode file.

+2. In the **Project Navigator**, open the `Info.plist` file under the `Runner` project's `Runner` folder.

-Next, select the **Information Property List** item, select **Add Item** from the **Editor** menu, then select **Localizations** from the pop-up menu.
+3. Select the **Information Property List** item, then select **Add Item** from the **Editor** menu, and then select **Localizations** from the pop-up menu.

-Select and expand the newly-created `Localizations` item then, for each locale your application supports, add a new item and select the locale you wish to add from the pop-up menu in the **Value** field.
+4. Select and expand the newly-created `Localizations` item.
+For each locale your application supports, add a new item and select the locale you wish to add from the pop-up menu in the **Value** field.
 This list should be consistent with the languages listed in the [supportedLocales][] parameter.

-Once all supported locales have been added, save the file.
+5. Once all supported locales have been added, save the file.

 <a name="advanced-customization">
 ## Advanced topics for further customization

-This section will cover additional ways to customize a localized Flutter application.
+This section covers additional ways to customize a localized Flutter application.

 <a name="advanced-locale"></a>